Doctor calls for blood donations to treat Liberian Ebola victims

 "We need survivors to come and help us with blood donations," said Attai Omoruto, the Ugandan doctor in charge of the newly opened, 150-bed Island Clinic in Liberia's capital Monrovia.

-William Pooley, a British man who survived Ebola after being treated in London, flew to the United States this month to donate his blood to help another patient suffering from the haemorrhagic fever.
+William Pooley, a British man who survived Ebola after being treated in London, flew to the United States this month to donate his blood to help another patient suffering from the hemorrhagic fever.

 "The survivors' blood has the antibodies that have fought off the Ebola virus ...
 When we give this fresh blood to the patients, it can repair their blood vessels so they do not bleed," he said.